Torsades de pointes: R-on-T phenomenon

-The R-on-T phenomenon is the superimposition of a premature ventricular contraction on the T wave of a preceding heart beat.
-Studies suggest that R-on-T phenomenon is likely to start a sustained ventricular tachycardia and ventricular fibrillation.
+The R-on-T phenomenon is the superimposition of a premature ventricular contraction on the T wave of a preceding heartbeat.
+Studies suggest that the R-on-T phenomenon is likely to start a sustained ventricular tachycardia and ventricular fibrillation.
 It's considered a cardiac arrhythmia in which the ventricles of the heart become again excited during the repolarization of the previous heart action.
-Because part of the heart muscle cannot be excited at this early point in time, a premature chamber action can trigger life-threatening cardiac arrhythmias (e.g. ventricular fibrillation or Torsades de pointes).
+Because part of the heart muscle cannot be excited at this early point in time, a premature chamber action can trigger life-threatening cardiac arrhythmias (e.g., ventricular fibrillation or Torsades de pointes).

-On the ECG, this phenomenon is showing when a ventricular extrasystole (R) (T-wave) is superimposed during the repolarization phase of the previous action of the heart.
+On the ECG, this phenomenon is shown when a ventricular extrasystole (R) (T-wave) is superimposed during the repolarization phase of the previous action of the heart.
 Not all premature chamber actions can trigger these dangerous arrhythmias; the risk is increased with ischemia of the heart muscle or with prolonged repolarization time (long QT syndrome).
 The arrhythmia can also be triggered when an external stimulus such as cardioversion falls in the vulnerable phase of the cardiac cycle.

 In the Lown grading system of ventricular arrhythmias, the R-on-T phenomenon is the fifth, most threatening class.

 Treatment

-The treatment of torsades de pointes aims to restore a normal rhythm and to prevent the arrhythmia recurring.
+The treatment of torsades de pointes aims to restore a normal rhythm and to prevent the arrhythmia from recurring.
 While torsades may spontaneously revert to a normal sinus rhythm, sustained torsades requires emergency treatment to prevent cardiac arrest.
-The most effective treatment to terminate torsades is an electrical cardioversion - a procedure in which an electrical current is applied across the heart to temporarily stop and then resynchronise the heart's cells.
+The most effective treatment to terminate torsades is an electrical cardioversion – a procedure in which an electrical current is applied across the heart to temporarily stop and then resynchronise the heart's cells.
 Treatment to prevent recurrent torsades includes infusion of magnesium sulphate, correction of electrolyte imbalances such as low blood potassium levels (hypokalaemia), and withdrawal of any medications that prolong the QT interval.
 Treatments used to prevent torsades in specific circumstances include beta blockers or mexiletine in long QT syndrome.
 Occasionally a pacemaker may be used to accelerate the heart's own sinus rhythm, and those at risk of further torsades may be offered an implantable defibrillator to automatically detect and defibrillate further episodes of the arrhythmia.

+Magnesium is used in the treatment of torsades de pointes because it functions as a physiologic calcium channel blocker.
+By blocking the calcium channels in phase 2 of the myocardial action potential, magnesium suppresses the early afterdepolarizations that occur in this phase with calcium influx into the cell.